jherax/proxy-storage/README.md

 to manage.
 It can be one of the following values: `"localStorage"`, `"sessionStorage"`, `"cookieStorage"`, or `"memoryStorage"`.

-Each instance handles an adapter with the following API:
+Each instance inherits the following members:

 - **`setItem`**`(key, value [,options])`: stores a `value` given a `key` name.
-  <br>The `options` parameter is used only when you set `"cookieStorage"`.
+  <br>The `options` parameter is used only with instances of `cookieStorage`.
   Read more details [here](#handling-cookies).
 - **`getItem`**`(key)`: retrieves a value by its `key` name.
 - **`removeItem`**`(key [,options])`: deletes an item from the storage.
-  <br>The `options` parameter is used only when you set `"cookieStorage"`.
+  <br>The `options` parameter is used only with instances of `cookieStorage`.
   Read more details [here](#handling-cookies).
 - **`clear`**`()`: removes all items from the storage instance.
 - **`length`**: gets the number of items stored in the storage instance.

 You can create multiple instances of `WebStorage` to handle different storage mechanisms.
-To store data in `cookies` and also in `sessionStorage`, you can do as follow:
+For example, to store data in `cookies` and also in `sessionStorage`, you can do as follow:

 ```javascript
 import storage, { WebStorage } from 'proxy-storage';